Kazmania21/php-inventory-system/README.md

 ├── database/stored_procedures # Scripts to create or alter stored procedures ├── forms/ # Input validation forms for different features ├── pages/ # PHP files for constructing html pages
-├── composer.json # Project dependencies and scripts
+├── services/ # Services like reusable routers/controllers and specialized query executors ├── composer.json # Project dependencies and scripts
 ├── db.php # Class that connects to SQL Server and executes queries ├── index.php # Contains routes connecting the view and model